hashicorp/vault/website/source/guides/identity/authentication.html.md

 ## Next steps

-Watch the video recording of the [Delivering Secret Zero: Vault AppRole with Terraform and Chef](https://www.hashicorp.com/resources/delivering-secret-zero-vault-approle-terraform-chef) webinar which talks about the usage of AppRole with Terraform and Chef as its trusted entities.
+Read the [_AppRole with Terraform and Chef_](/guides/identity/approle-trusted-entities.html) guide to better understand the role of trusted entities using Terraform and Chef as an example.

 To learn more about response wrapping, go to the [Cubbyhole Response Wrapping](/guides/secret-mgmt/cubbyhole.html) guide.